 Go large and bold.

 What makes banners different from any other marketing materials is that it aims to attract attention from a great distance unlike business flyers and posters.
-Because of this purpose, you must remember that any content on your banner has to be large.
+Because of this purpose, you remember that any content on your banner has to be large.
 It has to be easy to read even when an individual is far away.

 Keep your message short and simple.

 Always remember when designing your banner, keep the message short and simple.
 Most banners succeed when they feature nothing more than a few words.
 Nobody has the time to lead long paragraphs on the road or even on the sidewalks.
 Communicate your message in as little time as possible.
 Do not put unnecessary content to avoid confusing or boring your audience.
 Only provide the necessary information like your company name and company logo.
 (Business addresses are only optional).
 Keep in mind the message you want to convey to your audiences.
 Additionally, for it to be more enticing, you can always go with a smart or witty content that engages the reader.